jaspector

 A construction permit is required for any new structure or addition in unincorporated Douglas County.
 This includes residential, agricultural, and commercial structures.

+Not all construction work requires a permit in unincorporated Douglas County, SD.
 The following work is generally exempt: One-story detached accessory structures with floor area not exceeding 120 square feet; Sidewalks and driveways (though the applicable road authority may require separate permits); Painting, papering, tiling, carpeting, cabinets, counter tops, and similar interior finish work; Prefabricated swimming pools less than 18 inches deep; Minor home renovations and repairs (specific criteria vary by jurisdiction); Fences not over 6 feet high; Storage buildings less than 160 square feet; agricultural structures less than 300 square feet.
 Note: County-specific exemptions may apply under county ordinance; confirm with the Douglas County Planning and Zoning office.
+When in doubt, confirm with the local building department before starting work.